[Originally published Sept 25, 2019 Last updated August 4th, 2022]

 India is one of the top five countries for gaming in the world.
 As a host to more than 250 game development companies and 250 million gamers, this segment is predicted to generate revenues north of INR 11,900 crore, as per a joint report by KPMG and Indian Federation of Sports Gaming.
 The number of users in India is projected to become 628 million and worth $1 billion by 2021, as per a NASCOM report.

 Smartphone-crazy gamers in India

 The mobile gaming industry has soared in the past several years.
 Globally, the number of users downloading apps has doubled between 2017 to 2018.
-40% of this growth comes from emerging markets such as India, according to Google.
+40% of this growth comes from emerging markets such as India.

-The rise in smartphone adoption in India has run in parallel to the increase in mobile gaming.
+The rise in smartphone adoption in India runs in parallel to the increase in mobile gaming.
 Game developers such as 99Games, Moon Frog, Mech Mocha, and PlaySimple are capitalizing on the growth of smartphone usage.

 The mobile gaming market is growing with cheap data charges, mobile phone prices, frictionless payments, and localized content.

 Why is a gaming license background check required?